iomeone/Fun-Scheme-Compiler/README.md

     Tests for this fix are: `div-0.scm`, `div-1.scm`, and `div-2.scm`.

 2. Non-function application.

-    Originally, any non-function application caused a segmentation fault at run-time due to a call upon an invalid closure pointer (ie. a value, etc).
+    Originally, any non-function application caused a segmentation fault at run-time due to a procedure call upon an invalid closure pointer (ie. a value, etc).
     This was fixed by modifying `header.cpp` as follows:

     1. Introduce a new procedure to verify that a pointer is indeed a closure via: